📗

 The subprocess package

-When you executed a command, you started a process that use specific system resources (CPU, MEM, etc.) to run the job.
+When you executed a command, you started a that use specific system resources (CPU, MEM, etc.) to run the job.
 In addition, all process can spawn child processes, which is called subprocess.
 The python built-in subprocess package allow you to start subprocess in python.
 In other words, it allow you to execute other commands within python, just like what you do in the shell.

 Why run shell command in python?